satya-root/SMS-BirthdayWisher/README.md

 <p> Add the numbers to which you want to send SMS (Phone Numbers Used In DB.xlsx): https://www.twilio.com/console/phone-numbers/verified </p>

 # Usage:
+<p> Add your Account SID and Auth Token to main.py from: https://www.twilio.com/console </p>

 ```
 python main.py
 ```